jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

-8. For continue registration you should click on "Continue" button, this button will enable after you filled all required fields.
+8. To continue registration you should click on "Continue" button, this button will be enabled after you filled in all required fields.

 .. image:: pic_registration/company_registration_8.png
    :width: 400
    :align: center

-9.After clicking on the "Continue" button,mailbox field will appear - fill in the mailbox name, you can add mailboxes to your account.
+9. After click on the "Continue" button, "Define mailbox" section will appear.
+You can define mailbox(es) according to your needs.
+To add mailbox click on "Plus" button and fill in the mailbox name.
 The account must have at least one mailbox.
-To add a mailbox, click the Plus button.

 .. image:: pic_registration/Screenshot_44.png
    :width: 400